Vluuks/AndroidPractice/Week4/Lab/README.md

 If the catch can prevent crashes, why not just wrap everything in try-catch structures and be safe from exceptions?
 Some solution to that might be to just catch everything:

         try {
+            // the full program
         }
         catch(Exception e) {

-        }
+            // any error ever will be caught by this catch }

 While the generic catch might seem a great solution, catching all exceptions ever with just one, it is actually bad practice.
 In almost all cases, different exceptions should not be treated the same way, especially as applications get bigger.
 In large projects, new exceptions might be added and you would never know, due to the super generic catch.